biokys/simple-droid-dao/README.md

-simple-droid-dao
+simple-droid-dao (SDD)
 ================

 Simple DB access library for Android

-It is developed for extremely easy and fast access to Sqlite DB system on Android.
+It is developed for extremely easy and fast access to Sqlite DB system on Android and is using ORM (Object-relational mapping) for transparent mapping of java classes to db tables.

 Root folder contains
 --------------------